botpress/documentation-v12/docs/going-to-production/deploy/deploy.md

 CMD ["bash"]
 ```

-Replicate this docker file using your distribution (e.g., Raspbian) and use it.
+Replicate this docker file using your distribution (such as Raspbian) and use it.
 After that, find the file with extension `*.node` for all libraries.

-To acess this file (with extension *.node), start a docker container with the image you just built.Thereafter, enter this container using the command
+To acess this file (with extension `*.node`), start a docker container with the image you just built.
+Enter this container using the command:

 `docker run -it --rm --name <YOUR_IMG_NAME> bp-bindings`

-Inside each of `/build/node-fasttext/*`,` /build/node-crfsuite/*`,` /build/node-svm/*` and `/build/node-sentencepiece/*` there should be a build/ or release/ directory where you’ll find a file with extension `*.node`.
+Inside each of `/build/node-fasttext/*`,` /build/node-crfsuite/*`,` /build/node-svm/*` and `/build/node-sentencepiece/*` there should be a `build/` or `release/` directory where you’ll find a file with extension `*.node`.

-If you’re running botpress from sources, the correct location would either be : `build/native-extensions/linux/default or create` the directory `build/native-extensions/linux/<your-distribution>`.
-You can look at the file rewire.ts 2 if you want to see how the important processes occur.
+If you’re running Botpress from sources, the correct location would either be: `build/native-extensions/linux/default or create` the directory `build/native-extensions/linux/<your-distribution>`.
+You can look at the file `rewire.ts` if you want to see how the important processes occur.

 If you’re using the Botpress official binary, place the files in a directory named `bindings`.